 Many phrases in the grammar do not exactly match the yield of a node in the parse tree, but come close to it by just lacking a few words.
-To differentiate between phrases lacking only one word and phrases lacking many words, a quantity is introduced which records the distance to the closest syntactic label.
+To differentiate between phrase lacking only one word and phrases lacking many words, a quantity is introduced which records the distance to the closest syntactic label.
 This quantity corresponds to the number of words that have to be added or deleted so that the resulting phrase corresponds to a syntactic constituent.
-For more details, see [20].
+For more details, see [19].
 The "parsematch" system adds 1 feature to the standard 12 dense features.
-The weights of this system were also trained using MERT.
+The parameters of this system were trained cdec's MERT implementation [14].